 Podcast - Compassionate Climb with Julia Nepini

 Listen to Rachel on the Compassionate Club Podcast with Julia Nepini as she shares her journey into financial therapy and how trauma shapes our relationship with money.
+In this episode, she explores art therapy, noble poverty, and why healing your own financial wounds matters.

 The Art of Money Healing: Why Financial Therapy Matters

-Podcast: No BS Wealth Podcast with Stoy Hall
+Podcast - No BS Wealth Podcast with Stoy Hall

 In this bold, thought-provoking episode, Stoy Hall sits down with financial therapist Rachel Duncan, who's revolutionizing how we heal our relationship with cash through art and creativity.
 Ever felt like the financial industry left you behind?
 You're not alone.